East West Home’s Best?

 The participants were home educating parents at two annual home education gatherings: The Home Education Seaside Festival (Hesfes)(6) in England (n:81), and the North European Home Education Gathering in Sweden(n:23).

-According to Silverman parents are excellent identifiers of giftedness in their children: 84% of the children whose parents say that they fit ! of the named characteristics score at least 120 IQ (the superior range).
+According to Silverman, parents are excellent identifiers of giftedness in their children: 84% of the children whose parents say that they fit 19 or more of the named characteristics score at least 120 IQ (the superior range).
 Over 95% show giftedness in at least one area, but are asynchronous in their development, and their weaknesses depress their IQ scores.

 labelled gifted, by school, teachers tests and/or parents (35%) (Figure 2).